November 28, 2011

 Quantity limits are the maximum amount of a medicine Humana will cover for the copayment.
 Starting on Jan.
 1, 2012, if members fill or refill a prescription for any medicine with quantity limits, they can get up to the quantity limit.
 If the prescription is for more than that amount, they can either:

 Members who currently use a medication that is changing on Jan.
-1, 2012, will receive a letter from Humana explaining how changes will affect them.
+1, 2012, will receive a letter from Humana explaining how changes will impact them.
 If members have questions about their prescription drug benefits, or need to find out about other alternatives or medications, they can log on to Humana.com.
 They can also call the Humana Customer Service number on the back of their Humana ID cards.

 For more information, contact your Humana representative today.